 The Holiday Inn at Coral Gables ($99 + 13% tax per night per room, for up to four people)

 1350 South Dixie Highway (US1), Coral Gables, FL 33146

 The Holiday Inn is across from the University of Miami campus, and is within walking distance of the conference.
 Parking is free at the hotel.
 To reserve a room at the Holiday Inn, call 305-667-5611, and ask for the CCF rate.

 The Courtyard Marriott at Coconut Grove ($129 + 13% tax per night for single or double occupancy)

 2649 S. Bayshore Drive, Miami, FL 33133

-The Courtyard Marriot is 4 miles from the University of Miami campus, and is close to many restaurants, shops, and the nightlife of the CocoWalk.
+The Courtyard Marriott is 4 miles from the University of Miami campus, and is close to many restaurants, shops, and the nightlife of the CocoWalk.
 Parking is $24.4 per day at this hotel.
 To reserve a room at the Courtyard Marriott, call 305-858-2500 and ask to speak with the manager of reservations.
-State that you are an attendee to the CCF Conference at the University of Miami.
+Ask for the University of Miami reservation rate.
 No reservation code is needed.

 Interested in finding a roommate?
 Contact Michelle Janning at janninmy

 Cost: Approximately $90